The Haunting of Amphipolis: Development and writing

 The 44-minute, 23-second episode was written by Edithe Swenson and Joel Metzger, and was directed by Garth Maxwell.
-According to Metzger, the episode was originally written by an unnamed writer whom he replaced because the producers felt the original writer had not "captured the Xena voices at all".
-After handing in his first draft of the episode, Metzger—who was a freelancer— was offered a job on the writing staff.
+According to Metzger, the episode was originally written by an unidentified writer whom he replaced because the producers felt the original writer had not "captured the Xena voices at all".
+After handing in his first draft of the episode, Metzger—who was a freelancer—was offered a job on the writing staff.
 The idea of featuring an episode about a haunting at Xena's childhood home came from the writing staff.
 The original plot of the episode featured a murdered man who had a daughter.
 At the request of the staff, Metzer added Mephistopheles as the main villain.
 He added the subplot about Xena's mother being trapped in Hell to make the story "closer to home and [ensure] Xena had a personal stake in it".
 By the end of the final draft, most of the original plot and scenes had been changed, with only the core concept of Xena's house being haunted remaining.